-- a) Existing City codes and regulations require adequate water pressure in the water lines, and construction must comply with the Uniform Fire and Building Codes used by the City of Roseville.
+a) Existing City codes and regulations require adequate water pressure in the water lines, and construction must comply with the Uniform Fire and Building Codes used by the City of Roseville.
 Additionally, the applicant is required to pay a fire service construction tax, which is used for purchasing capital facilities for the Fire Department.
-Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts. - b) Pursuant to the Development Agreement for the project area, the developer is required to pay fees into a Community Facilities District, which provides funding for police services.
-Sales taxes and property taxes resulting from the development will add revenue to the General Fund, which also serves to fund police services.
-Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts. - c) The applicant for this project is required to pay school impact fees at a rate determined by the local school districts.
+Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts.

+b) Sales taxes and property taxes resulting from the development will add revenue to the General Fund, which also serves to fund police services.
+Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts.

+c) The applicant for this project is required to pay school impact fees at a rate determined by the local school districts.
 School fees will be collected prior to the issuance of building permits, consistent with City requirements.
 School sites have already been designated as part of the Specific Plan process.
 Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts.

-- d) Pursuant to the Development Agreement for the project area, the developer will be required to pay fees into a Community Facilities District, which provides funding for park services.
-Future park and recreation sites and facilities have already been identified as part of the Specific Plan process.
-Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts. - e) Pursuant to the Development Agreement for the project area, the developer will be required to pay fees into a Community Facilities District, which provides funding for the library system and other such facilities and services.
-In addition, the City charges fees to end-users for other services, such as garbage and greenwaste collection, in order to fund those services.
+d) Future park and recreation sites and facilities have already been identified in the General Plan.
+Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts.

+e) The City charges fees to end-users for other public facilities and services, such as garbage and greenwaste collection, in order to fund those services.
 Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts.